OpenAlign/AlignLab/README.md

-# AlignLab V1 — "HF for Alignment," end-to-end
+# AlignLab, by OpenAlign

+@agi_atharv

-AlignLab is a comprehensive alignment evaluation framework that provides researchers and practitioners with standardized tools for evaluating AI model alignment across multiple dimensions: safety, truthfulness, bias, toxicity, and agentic robustness.
+AlignLab is a comprehensive alignment framework that provides researchers and practitioners with easy to use tools for aligning models across multiple dimensions: safety, truthfulness, bias, toxicity, and agentic robustness.

+There is a lot more to add to AlignLab!
+Please work with us and contribute to the project.
 ## 🏗️ Repository Layout (Monorepo)

 ```